Davissmith406/Cheat-Sheet/README.md

 # HTML & CSS Cheat Sheet
-## Made for the codecademy FSE Course
+## Made For The Codecademy FSE Course

 ### Technologies Used:
 * HTML